chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 ---

-SceneKit is one of the Apple framework I love the most.
+SceneKit is one of the framework inside the iOS SDK that I love the most.
 What is SceneKit?
 Let's see the definition from the developer apple website:

 >SceneKit combines a high-performance rendering engine with a descriptive API for import, manipulation, and rendering of 3D assets.
 Unlike lower-level APIs such as Metal and OpenGL that require you to implement in precise detail the rendering algorithms that display a scene, SceneKit requires only descriptions of your scene’s contents and the actions or animations you want it to perform.